uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-To measure GPT-4's coding skills, the authors use the HumanEval dataset and a custom benchmark based on LeetCode problems.
+To measure GPT-4's coding skills, the authors use OpenAI’s [HumanEval](https://github.com/openai/human-eval) dataset.
 GPT-4 outperforms other language models, including previous iterations of GPT and models specifically trained on code.
 While the model's accuracy is impressive, the authors acknowledge the possibility that GPT-4 may have seen and memorized some or all of HumanEval during pre-training.

 <br>